Skip to content

 • If there is a monitor in both the YAML file and the database, and they have the same name, the monitor in the database will be updated with the values from the YAML file.

-What happens if you remove all of your monitors from the YAML file?
+What happens if you remove the relevant properties from the YAML file?

 Changing a monitor's name